 And these are just the obvious costs of a bad hire.

-To summarize, many of the issues that lead to high staff turnover originate in the selection process.
-They're not something that DEVELOPS over time.
-They only BECOME apparent over time.
-That's why it's so important to hire the right people the first time.
-Those with the right attitudes and job-specific behaviors and it is guaranteed that you'll suffer from high turnover in your location.
+Many of the issues that lead to high staff turnover originate in the selection process.
+They’re not something that DEVELOPS over time.
+They only BECOME APPARENT over time.
+That’s why it’s so important to hire the right people the first time… those with the right attitudes and job-specific behaviors, and it is guaranteed that you’ll suffer from high turnover in your location.

 You’ve probably heard that every hire will cost you about 50% of their annual wages just to cover the recruitment and on-boarding process.
 Well, here’s an even scarier number.
 It turns out that when you take the cost of retention into account for a bad hire, it will cost you over 3 times what it costs for a good hire.
 Another good example that “an ounce of prevention is worth a pound of cure.”